Agoric/documentation/main/guides/zoe/contract-basics.md

 <<< @/../snippets/zoe/src/01-hello.js#start

-Apart from `start`, we can have extra functions in our contract.
-These functions may be defined outside or within the `start` function depending on whether they need access to the variables defined in the `start` function.
-For the greetings smart contract, we will have a simple `greet` function (outside `start`) that takes a string as a parameter (for example, name of the person calling the function) and returns a customized greeting message.
+For the greetings smart contract, we will have a simple `greet` function apart from `start` function.
+The `greet` function takes a string as a parameter (for example, name of the person calling the function) and returns a customized greeting message.

 <<< @/../snippets/zoe/src/01-hello.js#greet

 The `greet` function, along with any other public function, must be made accessible through the `publicFacet` of the contract.
-The publicFacet is returned by the start function, which initializes the contract.
+The `publicFacet` is returned by the `start` function, which initializes the contract.
 In the greeting contract, the `start` function exposes the `greet` function by defining it as a method of the contract's `publicFacet`, as shown below:

 <<< @/../snippets/zoe/src/01-hello.js#publicFacet